zanyx/SwiftKitten/README.md

 frameworks from autocompletion results (See `exclude_framework_globals` in package settings).

-*Now*: the framework cached is persistant between sessions.
+The framework cache is persistant between sessions.
 It is saved to Sublime's cache folder on saving a view, and is loaded next time SwiftKitten is loaded.

 #### external frameworks

-Please provide a list of pathes to external frameworks in settings under `frameworks`.
+Please provide a list of paths to external frameworks in settings under `extra_framework_paths`.
 These are passed to SourceKitten via compilerargs.